-The Sex Lives of Snails
+The Lives of Pond Snails

 Another interesting difference between pulmonates and operculates lies in their approach to reproduction.
 While most of the gill-breathing operculates have separate males and females, pulmonates are hermaphrodite, each individual being able to both fertilise and be fertilised by another snail – which goes some way to explain their ability to multiply quite so quickly.

 However, the pulmonates aren’t the only ones with a clever breeding trick; Jenkin’s Spire Shell – an operculate – goes in for a spot of virgin-birth.
 Technically known as “parthenogenesis”, this allows the snail to reproduce without the need for a mate, which is a useful thing to be able to do if she find herself all alone in a suitable pond – although confusingly all of her “daughters” will actually be her sisters!

 No matter how you feel about these animals themselves, it is impossible to deny that they are really very good at what they do.
 Even if they are never going to be your favourite kind of pond-life, their unique biology and remarkable ability to find their way to just about everywhere makes them an interesting group – however grudgingly you choose to admit it!